$ ($50 USD and under)

 Private, deluxe air-conditioned motorcoach while touring with free Wi-Fi.

-NEW YORK CITY–BOSTON.
-This morning, on the included sightseeing tour with a local expert, visit Broadway, the Empire State Building, Rockefeller Center, Chinatown, City Hall, Wall Street, and Trinity Church.
+NEW YORK CITY–BOSTONThis morning, on the included sightseeing tour with a local expert, you will see Broadway, the Empire State Building, Rockefeller Center, Wall Street, and the 9/11 Memorial.
 This afternoon, head for Boston—the “Cradle of American Liberty.”
 Visit its historic landmarks, reflecting the important part it has played in the history of the United States.

 With Cosmos, there’s no better way to get to know your destination than through the eyes of your Tour Director.
 Averaging over a decade... we’d like you to meet a Tour Director, who is representative of the type of expert that will be with you on your vacation.

 Escorting tours for more than 10 years

 "In addition to leading tours all over the United States and Canada, I enjoy my travels outside of North America, including Australia, New Zealand, and the United Kingdom.
 Originally from Connecticut, my favorite season is autumn when the stunning fall foliage transforms the area into an even more beautiful landscape.
 I have a particular interest in U.S. history, and really enjoy connecting the places we visit on tour with stories from the past and contemporary issues of the present."